victowang/BREADME.md/guides/basic_sourdough.md

 #### Notes :
 * If you are just starting, reduce the hydration to around 65%, it will make the dough less sticky and easier to handle.
-* If using bread flour (T65) instead of all-purpose flour, you might want to increase the hydration to get the same consistency, about 75% hydration.
+* If using bread flour (T65) instead of all-purpose flour, you might want to increase the hydration to get the same consistency.
 * If using more whole-wheat flour, use more water and be more gentle with the dough as it will be less extensible and might tear if stretched too much.
+* I usually do all the proofing at room temperature in the kitchen (between 15°C and 20°C), and works well in winter because the bulk proof is long enough to have well fermented dough even at slightly lower temperatures.
+It might need some tweaking for summer or warmer climates, reducing the amount of starter or using colder water could help if the dough is overfermented (fermentation will evnetually bread down the gluten and the dough will lose strenght).

 ## Schedule
 The making of this loaf is split in two days.
 Let's say that day **d** is the day you want the bread to be baked.
 Here is a typycal schedule that I would follow :